Bell's theorem: Many-worlds interpretation of quantum mechanics

-The Many-worlds interpretation, also known as the Everett interpretation, is local and deterministic, as it consists of the unitary part of quantum mechanics without collapse.
+The many-worlds interpretation, also known as the Everett interpretation, is dynamically local, meaning that it does not call for action at a distance, and deterministic, because it consists of the unitary part of quantum mechanics without collapse.
 It can generate correlations that violate a Bell inequality because it violates an implicit assumption by Bell that measurements have a single outcome.
 In fact, Bell's theorem can be proven in the Many-Worlds framework from the assumption that a measurement has a single outcome.
-Therefore a violation of a Bell inequality can be interpreted as a demonstration that measurements have multiple outcomes.
+Therefore, a violation of a Bell inequality can be interpreted as a demonstration that measurements have multiple outcomes.

 The explanation it provides for the Bell correlations is that when Alice and Bob make their measurements, they split into local branches.
 From the point of view of each copy of Alice, there are multiple copies of Bob experiencing different results, so Bob cannot have a definite result, and the same is true from the point of view of each copy of Bob.
 They will obtain a mutually well-defined result only when their future light cones overlap.
 At this point we can say that the Bell correlation starts existing, but it was produced by a purely local mechanism.
-Therefore the violation of a Bell inequality cannot be interpreted as a proof of non-locality.
+Therefore, the violation of a Bell inequality cannot be interpreted as a proof of non-locality.